Tedch8/toram-equip-list-json/readme.md

    &nbsp;

-   Modulo operator could be used on Recipe "mats" to determined which one label/name and quantity, or this also can be done by using while loop with +2 increment.

-   +2 increment could be done because the "mats" array length will absolutely have even length.
+   The modulo operator can be used on the Recipe's "mats" array to determine the label/name and quantity of each item.
+Alternatively, this can be achieved using a while loop with a +2 increment.
+The +2 increment works because the "mats" array length is always even.

    Examples: